 around in the middle of the shift.

 7. TRY TO REDUCE Pivot / Counter Rotation turns.

 Excavators are useful on restricted work areas because they can make “pivot” or “counter

 rotation” turns.
-However, on sloping and hard / rocky ground, pivot turns accelerate wear.
+However, on sloping and hard/rocky ground, pivot turns to accelerate wear.

 – Try to make sider turns or Y turns.
 Turn on level ground if possible.

-– Grouser corner wear, the grouser wears back at the ends of shoe during pivot
+– Grouser corner wear, the grouser wears back at the ends of the shoe during the pivot

 turns on hard ground.